About arc42

 YEN/JSON game state

-JSON payload that encodes the game state following YEN; invalid states must be rejected by the engine.
+A JSON payload encoding a game state in YEN format.
+Invalid states are rejected by the engine.

 JSON

-Default payload format used in the system APIs and service-to-service communication.
+Default payload format used in all API and service-to-service communication.

 REST

-HTTP-based style used for request/response APIs in the system.
+HTTP-based request/response style used across all services in the system.

 WebSocket